demisto/content-docs/docs/integrations/mirroring.md

 ```

-## Incident fields on a XSOAR incident
+## Incident fields on an XSOAR incident
 The following incident fields must be configured either in the integration or the instance mapping:
 * **dbotMirrorDirection** - valid values are Both, In, or Out.
 * **dbotMirrorId** - represents the ID of the incident in the external system.
 * **dbotMirrorInstance** - the instance through which you will be mirroring.
 - **dbotDirtyFields** for fields we changed locally and therefore will not be updated from the remote.
 - **dbotCurrentDirtyFields** for fields that are going to be sent remotely as a delta in the next iteration of the job - probably should remain invisible to the end user.
-- **dbotMirrorLastSync** timestamp that includes the last time we synched this incident with the remote system.
+- **dbotMirrorLastSync** timestamp in UTC that includes the last time we synced this incident with the remote system.
 * **dbotMirrorTags** - tags for mirrored-out entries (comment/files).

 ## Debugging